shriv/jekyll-now/_posts/2019-08-02-R-for-geospatial.md

 | _Image from the tidyverse website_|

 A similar vision appears to be in place for geospatial analyses with core packages like **stplanr**, **dodgr** and **tidytransit** (described in the next section) slotting together nicely.

 [FIGURE I've drawn of dodgr, stplanr, tidytransit]

 # The limited package tour
 Or perhaps _Caveat Lector_ (Reader Beware) - a dramatic way of noting that this review is not intended to be a comprehensive one.
 Following Robin's presentation, the following core packages are described in some detail: **dodgr**, **tidytransit** and **stplanr**.
-While this set of packages is not comprehensive, they conver considerable ground in terms of possible geospatial analyses:
+While this set of packages is not comprehensive, they cover considerable ground in terms of geospatial analyses:

 - Wrangling geospatial data formats
   - spatial primitives